山中無樹

 IS THERE A PIN ON THE MOUNTAIN

 The film focuses on the time my ex-partner’s mother came to stay with us in our small Parisian flat.
-I initiate the film with an acidic argument, followed by introspective and reflective conversations with both the mother and my then-boyfriend.
+It started with an acidic argument, followed by introspective and reflective conversations with both the mother and my then-boyfriend.
 I found myself capturing how a repressive familial hierarchy within Chinese families is passed down generationally, with its core issue being a pathological patriarchal ideology.
-By exploring this phenomenon on a micro-level—my own experience of being trapped in an abusive relationship—I hope to exhume the root causes and retroactively diagnose that which had me blindsided.

 His mother left before the outbreak, and our relationship rapidly deteriorated shortly thereafter, with the question becoming when, not if, to escape.
 Somewhat ironically, the film was originally planned to be a charming family video – where together we could one day look back and reminisce; it instead became the final straw.
 After a year of reflection on how I was to adapt, I decided to mask the faces and modify the voices of him and his mother.
 Essentially, this is my farewell to the life I once shared with him: from now on, I view this past – this slice of time – solely as an artist, and I create with the residuals.